watersro/my-site/src/portfolio/my-site-case-study.md

 {% blogImage image2, imageAlt2 %}

 - **Concept Design:** Combining the fasciniating contours of topographic maps, with the undulating patterns found in a lava lamp, or a marble worktop.
-- **Wireframing:** Created wireframes to visualy the hierarchy of my content.
+- **Wireframing:** Created wireframes to visualise the hierarchy of my content.
 - **Colour Theory:** Incorporated colour theory into my design, to invoke a calm and fresh feel.

 ### Development Phase